-See PJM filing, Docket No. ER15-852-000
+See PJM filing, Docket No. ER15-852-000.

 The total credits and MWh numbers for demand resources were calculated as of March 4th, 2015 and may change as a result of continued PJM billing updates.
-97 Economic credits are synonymous with revenue received for reductions under the economic load

-Economic creatis are synonymous with revenue received for reductions under the economic load response program.
+Economic credits are synonymous with revenue received for reductions under the economic load response program.